l3blonde/marine-species-spotting/docs/theatrical-performance.md

 ```

 **Captain Code bows:**
-"I am the main actor exported to the audience.
+"I am the one this page sends forward.
+I am the voice React vessel calls upon.
-When the page loads, *I walk on stage*."
+Our voyage mission is Marine Species Recognition.
+We are here to spot marine life.
+When the route is reached, I step in.
+The lights come up.
+The journey begins."

 ### 📖 Code Translation:
 - `export default` makes this the main component exported from this file